init1-dev/hotel-miranda-dashboard/README.md

 ### TODO:
 - General refactor
-- swal to manage errors in get, post, put or delete
+- swal to manage errors in get, post, put or delete (fix)
-- premongo branch
 - implement TopBarContainer icon alert to work with db
 - Dashboard KPIs to work with db
 - Search input (work in progress)